Content design for dating app investigation

 Post 2: The company’s failing report system

-One of the story’s major takeaway is how Match has a cross-platform, central database for the harassment reports but chose not to disclose these information despite years of criticisms.
-I simplified the language and visualize the company’s process to deal with the reports.
+One of the story’s major takeaways is how Match has a cross-platform, central database for the harassment reports, but chose not to disclose this information despite years of criticism.
+I simplified the language and visualized the company’s process to deal with the reports.
 My thoughts:

 • Emphasize the info gap between Match and its users